 Where To Eat In Nassau

 If you want authentic food, I highly recommend you stay away from the resorts.
-Although the food is decent in most hotels, its also very basic and bland.
-Its like they are purposely catering to Americans with basic Amercian food.
-But what they don’t realize is that tourist are usually looking for the more authentic eats when they travel.
+Although the food is decent in most hotels, it is also very basic and bland.
+It’s like they are purposely catering to Americans with basic American food.
+But what they don’t realize is that tourists are usually looking for the more authentic eats when they travel.

 Hence why I was on a search for the most authentic Bahamas food I could find.

 If you ask any local, this is the place to go!
 This is a small strip of shacks along the beach that all serve homemade cuisine.
 You’ll find conch salads and the freshest seafood.
 If you want to eat like a local in Nassau, Fish Fry is a must.

 It’s impossible to eat at every one of these places, even if I wish I could.

 We did stop and enjoy a place called The Salty Crab.
 It was a great little shack on the beach, overlooking the ocean.
 The food was incredible.
 They had tons of seafood options and even a few kids meals for the picky little eaters.